- 19th District

-Protecting the Medal of Honor Act – Senate Bill 886 of 2013
+Protecting the Medal of Honor Act – Act 59 of 2014 PASSED

 This legislation calls for protecting the Medal of Honor from those who falsely claim to be recipients of our nation’s highest military honor.

 The U.S. Congress sought to address this problem through passage of the Stolen Valor Act in 2006.
 Unfortunately, the U.S. Supreme Court in 2012 struck down the law on free speech grounds.

 This bill calls for enacting one of the suggestions made in the in the Supreme Court’s decision – the creation of a public database of Medal of Honor recipients.
 It also calls for the Pennsylvania Department of Military and Veterans Affairs to study the feasibility of creating a database of all military awards and decorations of heroism bestowed by our nation’s military.